agrc/atlas/README.md

 _The files will be placed in `/dist`_

-Execute `npm run preview` to view the website
+Execute `npm run preview` to view the built website

 ### Step 4 - Deploy

-One-time tasks:

-- [ ] Update the analytics code in `index.html`

 This website is tested and deployed with GitHub Actions.